Revised 18 September 2022

 Key to diagram above

-As you can see from the diagram above. the apparent size of the distant object is increased to b, which much bigger than the original value a.
+As you can see from the diagram above. the apparent size of the distant object is increased.
 The magnification of the telescope (M) is defined as:

 M= apparent size of image divided by apparent size of object